U.S. pledges billions in aid to develop Central America, curb migration

 It was not immediately clear how much of the investment announced represented new funding.
 A spokesman for Ebrard told Reuters he understood that $2.5 billion of the pledges to develop Central America were fresh commitments.

-All told, the deal between the two presidents represented commitments of $35.6 billion for Central America and southern Mexico from next year, Ebrard said on Twitter.
+A State Department official who declined to be named said the U.S. pledges include $1.8 billion Washington has spent or allocated between 2015 and 2018, as well as the budget requested for next year.
+The sums also incorporate OPIC’s current projects and potential pipeline, and the U.S. government’s current Millennium Challenge commitments.

+OPIC’s current projects and pipeline for Mexico total $2.8 billion, the official said, adding: “We announced today that OPIC could make another $2 billion available for southern Mexico if commercially viable projects are presented.”

-Reporting by Anthony Esposito, Writing by Daina Beth Solomon; Editing by Dave Graham and Rosalba O'Brien
+Reporting by Anthony Esposito, Writing by Daina Beth Solomon; Additional reporting by Lesley Wroughton in Washington; Editing by Dave Graham and Rosalba O'Brien